shecheeyee/UserSegmentation/README.md

 2. **Execute SQL Statements:** There is a text file named `sql_statements.txt` containing your SQL `CREATE TABLE` and `INSERT INTO` commands, follow these steps to execute them in your database:
     a.
 Ensure you have `psql` installed and configured with the appropriate database connection details.
     b.
-Open a terminal window and navigate to the directory where the `sql_statements.txt` file is located.
-    c.
 Run the following command to get the name of the containers, copy the one that says `postgres:13`

       ```bash
       docker-compose ps
       ```

+    c.
+Run the following command to enter the postgres container

+      ```bash
+      docker exec -it postgres_container_name psql -U airflow
+      ```
     d.
-Run the following `psql` command to execute the SQL commands from the file:
+Run the following command to execute sql commands.

       ```bash
-      psql -d postgres_container_id -U airflow -a -f sql_statements.txt
+      \i /var/lib/postgresql/sql_statements.txt
       ```

     e.
-The `psql` tool will execute the SQL commands from the `sql_statements.txt` file, and you'll see the output indicating the success or failure of each command.
+The database is now created, along with the static mapping tables that is needed for the pipeline.